USDA Extends Deadline for Conservation Stewardship Applications

-CHAMPAIGN, IL, Jan.
-8, 2014 — The U.S. Department of Agriculture’s Natural Resources Conservation Service (NRCS) has extended the deadline for new enrollments in the Conservation Stewardship Program (CSP) for fiscal year 2014.
+Portland, Ore. – (Jan.
+7, 2014) – The U.S. Department of Agriculture’s Natural Resources Conservation Service (NRCS) has extended the deadline for new enrollments in the Conservation Stewardship Program (CSP) for fiscal year 2014.
 Producers interested in participating in the program can submit applications to NRCS through Feb.
 7, 2014.
-Illinois State Conservationist Ivan Dozier is pleased that more time is available for local farmers and landowners interested in taking a bold step in the new year.

 “Extending the enrollment deadline will make it possible for more farmers, ranchers and forest landowners to apply for this important Farm Bill conservation program,” NRCS Chief Jason Weller said.
 “Through their conservation actions, these good stewards are ensuring that their operations are more productive and sustainable over the long run and CSP can help them take their operations to the next level of natural resource management.”

 The program emphasizes conservation performance — producers earn higher payments for higher performance.
 In CSP, producers install conservation enhancements to make positive changes in soil quality, soil erosion, water quality, water quantity, air quality, plant resources, animal resources and energy use.

 Conservation Stewardship Program applications are accepted year-round with announced application cutoff periods.
 The application cutoff period is February 7, 2014.
 To be eligible for this year’s enrollment, producers should submit their applications to NRCS by this date.

 A CSP self-screening checklistis available to help producers determine if the program is suitable for their operation.
 The checklist highlights basic information about CSP eligibility requirements, stewardship threshold requirements and payment types.